Frequently Asked Questions

 You will be assigned to an advisor based on your major.
-You can call the Academic Advising Center at 903.565.5718 to schedule an appointment with your advisor.
+You can call the Academic Advising Center at 903.565.5718 or reserve a time online to schedule an appointment with your advisor.

 What is THEA?
 How do I know if I need to take it?